Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 The Sumida River has scattered cherry blossom viewing points beyond Sumida Park.
 The trees aren't as concentrated, but the wide river and open sky make the blossoms feel less enclosed.
 You'll see Tokyo Skytree, boat traffic, and occasional Tokyo Tower sightlines depending on where you are.

-Walk south from Asakusa toward Tokyo Bay if you want a longer route with varied scenery.
-This isn't a dedicated hanami spot, but it's a pleasant way to see cherry blossoms without committing to a packed park.
+The stretch from Azumabashi Bridge south offers good viewing without requiring a dedicated hanami commitment.
+Walk south from Asakusa toward Kuramae or Ryogoku if you want a longer route with varied scenery.
+This isn't a concentrated bloom destination, but it's a pleasant way to see cherry blossoms while covering ground.

 Wide view of Sumida River with sakura trees and boats